slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.'*

-Run away from lovers who treats you like you're ordinary.
+Run away from people who treats you like you're ordinary.
 You need to partner with someone who wants you to be all you can be.

 > *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*